 In order to ensure correct functioning of the spacecraft's star trackers (see Figure 2), co-aligned with the instruments' pointing axis, the spacecraft has to point at least 15° away from the Earth and 10° away from the Moon limb during standard observations.
 TVP uses these constraints.
+Also, other planets are avoided.

 Note that observations of the Earth have been performed in previous AOs, in order to measure the Cosmic Diffuse X-ray background (CXB), see Section 4.1.11.
-Such observations require special operations and are currently not supported.
+Such observations require special operations.
+Anyone interested in studying Solar system objects, is encouraged to contact ISOC via the INTEGRAL Helpdesk for technical details.